Casein Intolerance: What the Science Says

 Not everyone responds to dairy in the same way.
 Several factors increase the likelihood of sensitivity.

 A compromised gut barrier may allow partially digested proteins to interact more strongly with immune cells.
-Dysbiosis can alter fermentation patterns and immune signalling.
+Dysbiosis can alter fermentation patterns and immune signaling.
 Chronic stress affects digestive enzyme secretion and gut motility.

 Autoimmune conditions may increase immune reactivity.
 Early-life antibiotic exposure may influence long-term microbiome development.
 Digestive tolerance is closely linked to the health and diversity of the gut microbiome, which plays a central role in protein digestion and immune regulation.